 Hello!
 My name is Rebecca Harrington.

-I’m a Deputy Executive Editor for the News division at Insider, Inc., overseeing the teams covering politics, military and defense, breaking news, and sports.
+I’m an Executive Editor for the News division at Insider, Inc., overseeing the teams covering Breaking News, Digital Culture, Science, Sports, and Voices of Color.
 We work across Insider and Business Insider to publish breaking news, features, analyses, and investigations on the biggest stories of the day.
 These days, I do a lot more managing, coaching, and ideation than line-editing.
-I’ve been at Insider for nearly 7 years, and I firmly believe in our informal motto to be “Better Every Day.”
+I’ve been at Insider for 7 years, and I firmly believe in our informal motto to be “Better Every Day.”

 My specialty is finding the angles that make readers care about the news they need to read, and getting those stories out to as many people as possible.